Chlamydia Infection: 11 Symptoms and Signs in Women

 Women can test for chlamydia by doing a urine or swab test.
 These tests are simple, pain free and usually reliable, with results available within 7 to 10 days.

-A chlamydia test involves taking a sample of cells using a swab, or by urinating into a container and sending sampled to a laboratory for analysis.
-Chlamydia testing in women is the same as testing in men.
-Often, a urine sample is preferred method.
+The test involves taking a sample of cells using a swab, or by urinating into a container and sending sampled to a laboratory for analysis.
+Testing in women is the same as testing in men.
+Often, a urine sample is the preferred method.

 Chlamydia will not clear up on its own.
 You will need to treat it with antibiotics.
 There are two types of chlamydia treatments, azithromycin and doxycycline.
 These are chlamydia tablets or pills that you swallow whole with water.